suhlig/kiosk/README.markdown

 # TODO

-- stream image updates (saves us from reloading the page)
+- stream image updates (no need to reload images)
-  - or find another way to keep updating screenshots while switching is paused
+- keep updating screenshots while switching is paused (may be impossible)
-- add backlight controls to HTTP control server as POST
+- add backlight controls to controller (expose via HTTP POST)
-- try using [staticClick](https://flickity.metafizzy.co/events.html#staticclick) to POST via [Fetch API](https://attacomsian.com/blog/xhr-post-request) instead of form POST (saves a page reload and should prevent flicker)
-  - might also make the current page the one shown when loading the controller?
-If not, implement separately.
+- make the current page the one shown when loading the controller
 - add another service to run the kiosk controller on the touch screen:

   ```command